❉ A definitive, one-stop source of Bowie’s right hand man’s brief period in the solo spotlight.

 His two albums, Slaughter On Tenth Avenue (1974) and Play Don’t Worry (1975) failed to transform the reluctant solo artist into a crossover teen idol/guitar hero along the lines of Rick Derringer as Defries hoped but since their release have become cult artefacts – Slaughter On Tenth Avenue in particular proved influential with the Bowie/Roxy tribes who led the punk and new wave vanguard, with the tumbling and twirling bump’n’grind of ‘shoulda been a hit’ Only After Dark a favourite of the club nights in Birmingham’s Rum Runner where Duran Duran formed and covered by the original line-up of The Human League on 1980’s Travelogue.

 Slaughter On Tenth Avenue is a very fine album – one of the last great glam rock albums – that allows us to appreciate Ronson’s previously established talents as a prodigiously gifted guitarist and musical arranger, while revealing the shy sideman as a strong vocalist.
-But it’s hard not to view it through a Bowie-centric prism given that the album shares much of its DNA with Bowie’s contemporaneous work: It shares much of its production and personnel with Bowie’s own Pinups, as it was recorded back to back with Bowie’s “foolish little breather” of an album in the same studio (the legendary Chateau D’Heuroville) with the same band, spearheaded by Ronson with silver-sideburned Trevor Bolder locked into a tight rhythm section with the phenomenal brute force of Aynsley Dunbar, and Mike Garson’s decorative piano flourishes.
+But it’s hard not to view it through a Bowie-centric prism given that the album occupies similar DNA with Bowie’s contemporaneous work: It shares much of its production and personnel with Bowie’s own Pinups, as it was recorded back to back with Bowie’s “foolish little breather” of an album in the same studio (the legendary Chateau D’Heuroville) with the same band, spearheaded by Ronson with silver-sideburned Trevor Bolder locked into a tight rhythm section with the phenomenal brute force of Aynsley Dunbar, decorated with Mike Garson’s piano flourishes.

 In the contentious 1986 biography Alias David Bowie, unreliable narrators Peter & Leni Gillman quote Ava Cherry as saying, “Maybe David felt that Mick had betrayed him as far as he was trying to be the star.
 But he was very, very upset.”
 This seems somewhat surprising given that Slaughter From Tenth Avenue boasts three Bowie song-writing credits.
 David later told Mick Rock: “He asked me if I’d write a couple of songs for him, as writing wasn’t really his forte, to which of course I agreed.”